Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-While initially applied to simple path-finding and spanning-tree algorithms, the prescriptions listed above have made their way into bipartite matching \cite{Georgiev2020}, model-based planning \cite{deac2020graph} and heuristics for Hamiltonian paths \cite{Vrcek2020}, and the TSP \cite{Joshi2020}.
+While initially applied only to path-finding and spanning-tree algorithms, the prescriptions listed above have been applied for heuristically solving bipartite matching \citep{Georgiev2020}, mazes \citep{schwarzschild2021can,bansal2022end}, min-cut \citep{awasthi2021beyond}, model-based planning \citep{deac2020graph,Deac2020} and TSP \citep{Joshi2020}.
+It is worth noting that, concurrently, significant strides have been made on using GNNs for physics simulations \citep{Sanchez-Gonzalez2020,pfaff2020learning}.
+These proposals came up with a largely equivalent set of prescriptions to the ones discussed above.

-It should be noted that, concurrently, significant strides have been made on using GNNs for \emph{physics simulations} \cite{Sanchez-Gonzalez2020,pfaff2020learning}, coming up with a largely equivalent set of prescriptions.
-Simulations and algorithms can be seen as two sides of the same coin: algorithms can be phrased as discrete-time simulations, and, as physical hardware cannot support a continuum of inputs, simulations are typically realised as step-wise algorithms.
-As such, the observed correspondence in the findings comes as little surprise---any progress made in neural algorithmic reasoning is likely to translate into progress for neural physical simulations and vice-versa.